 As a result of this reaction, chloramines are developed.

 The developed chloramines are the cause of the chlorine smell (odor) in the surrounding air of your swimming pool facility.

 Chloramines will also contribute to the overall combined chlorine levels in your swimming pools.
-Consequently, the combined chlorine levels are the caused of irritations to the eyes and mucous membranes of swimming pool users.
-We commonly referred to this condition as burning eyes.
+Consequently, the combined chlorine levels are the cause of irritations to the eyes and mucous membranes of swimming pool users.
+We commonly refer to this condition as burning eyes.

-Statistics reveal that most of these by-products, can cause cancer or other serious health problems for some individuals.
-Especially if they have been exposed to these by-products for long periods of time.
+Statistics reveal that most of these by-products can cause cancer or other serious health problems for some individuals.
+Especially if they have been exposed to these by-products for extended periods of time.

 Trihalomethanes.
 Trihalomethanes will exist in your swimming pool or spa environment, when your disinfectants react with any organic contaminants that contain carbon atoms.
 The atoms usually come from swimmers, cosmetics, and the environment.
 With your pool water chemistry, chlorine compounds will react with the contaminants to form chloromethanes which is another name for trihalomethanes.

 We also refer to this problem as chloroform.
 When you use bromine as your pool water sanitizer, bromo-chloromethane or bromomethane chemicals are formed.
 This formation is also known as bromoform.
 Trihalomethanes can be prevented in your swimming pool water as well as in the air above it.

 A pool bather becomes exposed to this condition through direct skin contact with the water, by swallowing the water from the pool, or through direct inhalation.
 Currently health issues associated with trihalomethanes in swimming pools are exceptionally low.